RKHS-SHAP: Shapley Values for Kernel Methods: RKHS-SHAP

-\textbf{Estimating value functions using mean embeddings}\quad If our model $f$ lives in $\cH_k$, both the marginal and conditional expectation can be estimated analytically without any sampling or density estimation.
-We first show that the Riesz representations \cite{paulsen2016introduction} of both \emph{Interventional} and \emph{Observational value functionals} exist and are well-defined in $\cH_k$.
+\textbf{Estimating value functions using mean embeddings.}\quad If our model $f$ lives in $\cH_k$, both the marginal and conditional expectation can be estimated analytically without any sampling or density estimation.
+We first show that the Riesz representations~\citep{paulsen2016introduction} of both \emph{Interventional} and \emph{Observational value functionals} exist and are well-defined in $\cH_k$.
 In the following, for simplicity, we will denote the functional and its corresponding Riesz representer using the same notation.
 For example, we will write $\nu_{x,S}(f) = \langle f, \nu_{x,S} \rangle_{\cH_k}$ when the context is clear.
-All proofs of this paper can be found in the supplementary material.
+Given a vector of $n$ instances $\bfx$, we denote the corresponding vector of value functions as $\nu_{\bfx, S}(f) =\{\nu_{x_i, S}(f)\}_{i=1}^n$ .
+All proofs of this paper can be found in the Appendix~\ref{appendix: proofs}.